victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-user-controller.md

     - voice-android-cloud-miscellaneous
 ---

-### Push Token Registration via _UserController_ API
+## Push Token Registration via _UserController_ API

 > 📘
 >
 > [UserController](reference/com/sinch/android/rtc/UserController.html) provides a way, independently from the `SinchClient` lifecycle, to register a user for incoming calls via push notifications.
 You can also use it to un-register push token if receiving of incoming calls is no longer desirable (e.g. on logout, or changing users).

+Sinch SDK supports both currently available major Push Notification platforms on Android - [Google's Firebase Cloud Messages](doc:voice-android-cloud-push-notifications#section-Google-FCM-Push-Notifications) (later FCM) and [Huawei Mobile Services Push Notifications](doc:voice-android-cloud-push-notifications#section-Huawei-HMS-Notifications)  (later HCM, Huawei Push or HMS Push).

-There are certain situations where it is either desirable to explicitly register push token and/or get assurance that the push token is indeed registered, e.g.:
+`UserController` provides a way explicitly register push token and get assurance that the push token is indeed registered, e.g.:

 - The application is designed to receive calls only, and thus must register push token with the Sinch backend on the very first start, while it's desirable to terminate `SinchClient` as soon as the registration concludes (e.g. to free resources).
 In this situation, the application should be notified by a specific callback on the registration result.
-- The application detects that FCM push token is invalidated and should be refreshed and re-registered with Sinch backend.
+- The application detects that FCM/HCM push token is invalidated and should be refreshed and re-registered with Sinch backend.
 Here, if `SinchClient` is running, it would take care of re-registering of the push token itself, otherwise the application is responsible for re-registering.

 Both situations should be handled using the [UserController](reference\com\sinch\android\rtc\UserController.html), which can be used independently from the _SinchClient_ (i.e., it does not require creating and starting the _SinchClient_).

+### Create UserController for the Registration for Google FCM Push

 ```java
 public UserController getUserController(String userId) {